-They rumble strip everything, too.
+They rumble strip every road here.
 It doesn't matter how wide, narrow, winding or straight the road is.
 They put rumble strips everywhere!
-They should change their motto from "The Bluegrass State" to "Come to Kentucky and drink and drive - our rumble strips will keep you on the road!"
+They should change their motto from "The Bluegrass State" to "Come to Kentucky and drink and drive - our rumble strips will keep you on the road."

 Lincoln Homestead State Park is about 5 miles north of Springfield, Kentucky.
 From the visitor brochure:

 It seems that the Lincolns lived throughout the country.
 Abraham Lincoln was born here in Kentucky (near where I'll camp tomorrow night) but lived in Illinois for a greater chunk of his life.
 This way Illinois calls itself the "Land of Lincoln."
 The Lincolns did not come out of poverty like most history books would like one to believe.
 They were at worst an average pioneer family on a new farm.
-Hardin County records reveal that Thomas Lincoln stood 16th in property value among the 98 persons listed on the tax rolls and in 1815, only six of 104 taxpayers owned as many horses as the Lincolns.
+Hardin County records show that Thomas Lincoln, Abe's father, stood 16th in property value among the 98 persons listed on the tax rolls.
+In 1815, only six of 104 taxpayers owned as many horses as the Lincolns.
 Here are some pictures from inside the cabin.
 The last picture shows the fireplace where Thomas Lincoln proposed to his wife, Nancy Hanks.